 You may like: The best JBL headphones

-The earbuds don’t feel premium, but they’re made of a nicer plastic than what we’ve seen on the Anker Soundcore Life P2 and JLab JBuds Air Icon.
+The earbuds don’t feel premium, but they’re made of a nicer plastic than what we’ve seen on the Anker Soundcore Life A1 and JLab JBuds Air Icon.
 Each earbud is marked with the JBL logo, which also functions as a touch panel for tap and gesture controls.
 While the controls are comprehensive and customizable, the touch panels aren’t the best at accurately registering commands.
-On multiple occasions, I tried swiping to increase the volume, and was met with nothing.
+On occasion, as I swipe to increase the volume, nothing happens.
 Automatic ear detection, however, works reliably and immediately auto-plays/pauses media.

 JBL instructs users on how to properly insert the earbuds so they stay in place, and so the given user can properly operate controls—the JBL logo should be parallel to the ground.
-However, the included wing tips were either too small or too large for my ears, and I was unable to fully benefit from them.
+However, the included array of wing tips are either too small or too large for my ears, and I can’t fully benefit from them.
 You’re bound to have better luck than I—in which case you may want to use these buds for exercise.

 Should you download the JBL Headphones app?

-The JBL headphones app is useful, but its stability isn’t great: the app crashed on me at least three times—one of which was immediately after uninstalling and reinstalling said app.
-That said, the app is still worth downloading because it allows you to update the earbuds firmware, customize the controls, and more.
+The JBL headphones app is useful, but its stability isn’t great: the app crashes every now and then, and the issue persists even after I uninstall and reinstall it.
+That said, the app is still worth a download because it allows you to update the buds’ firmware, customize the controls, and more.
 It’s also particularly useful for listeners who like to create custom EQs.

 The JBL Headphones app is actually quite useful; it just isn't stable.